post-g/Sticky-Note-text-puller/README.md

 Run <code>pip install -r requirements.txt</code> to install all required dependencies

 ### Implementation:
-The sqlite3 module is used to conect to the database that stores the sticky note data on the user's local Windows machine.
-When a connection is made, then the text from the sticky note is found by executing a SQL SELECT statement, this will return the appropriate rows from the table.
+The sqlite3 module is used to connect to the database that stores the Sticky Notes data on the user's local Windows machine.
+When a connection is made, then the text from the Sticky Note is found by executing a SQL SELECT statement, this will return the appropriate rows from the table.

 Since all of the lines of text come with an attached ID number the 're' module is imported to use regular expressions to replace all of the ID's to get an easier list to work with.
+All events are stored into a dictionary with the start-time as the key, and an associated value that is a tuple storing the event summary and end-time.

 The Google API template provided in the Quickstart is used to check user credentials, and allow the user to interact with the Google Calendar API.
 Methods are implemented to check if the events from the sticky note currently exist, if not the new events are created.